kevin-hinz/everything-dot-net/sonarscanner-for-dotnet.md

 ```
 dotnet tool install --global dotnet-sonarscanner --version x.x.x
 ```

-The `--version` argument is optional.
+[* WE SHOULD MOVE THIS BIT ABOUT THE VERSION SOMEHWERE ELSE...
+HERE IS A VESION PROPERTY, BUT YOU DON'T NEED IT] The `--version` argument is optional.
 If it is omitted the latest version will be installed.
 The full list of releases is available on the [NuGet page](https://www.nuget.org/packages/dotnet-sonarscanner).

 .NET Core Global Tool is available from .NET Core 2.1+.